Interpretation of Legal Framework

 The key issue is therefore to decide whether the edits help and I would argue that they do NOT.
 The problems start right at the beginning where the draft guidance says “suitable education” will be used as shorthand to include all element of section 7 of the Education Act 1996: suitable, efficient, and full-time”

-Clearly, shorthand does NOT aid understanding because by shortening it to “suitable education” the Department then feels the need to EXPAND and SUGGEST and RECOMMEND, all of which makes the guidance much longer and more contentious and unclear than it need be, needing more and more unpacking such as the introduction of Case Studies.
+Clearly, shorthand does NOT aid understanding because by shortening it to “suitable education” the Department then feels the need to EXPAND and SUGGEST and RECOMMEND, all of which makes the new draft guidance much longer and more contentious and unclear than it need be, needing more and more unpacking such as the introduction of Case Studies.

-By my reckoning the unhelpful shorthand phrase “suitable education” appears 36 times in the draft guidance, often with wordy thoughts on how it might be interpreted.
+The unhelpful shorthand phrase “suitable education” appears 36 times in the draft guidance, often with wordy thoughts on how it might be interpreted.
+The word suitability crops up 27 times in the new draft guidance, in relation to“assessing suitability” or concerns as to suitability.